Why Should Amazon Seller Consider Telegraphic Transfer Payment on Alibaba?

 T/T means Telegraphic Transfer, which is a type of a bank transfer.
 Currently, T/T Payment on Alibaba is the most common way of international bank transfers.
 Chinese suppliers often prefer it because bank commissions are relatively low.

-Below are some of the advantages of using Telegraphic Transfer payment on Alibaba:
+There are some of the advantages of using Telegraphic Transfer payment on Alibaba below:

 - Quick and convenient payments.

 What Are the Disadvantages of This Method of Payment for Orders?